42thlab/arkis-docs/docs/api/node.md

 Attribute   | Description
 ----------- | -----------
-uuid        | A unique identifier for the node generated automatically on creation cluster     | The cluster UUID of which the node belongs name        | A user provided name for the node (see [Regions](/api/regions/)) labels      | A list of labels to identify the node when running containers (see [Labels](/api/labels/)) state       | The state of the node.
+id        | A unique identifier (UUID) for the node generated automatically on creation cluster_id  | The cluster UUID of which the node belongs name        | A user provided name for the node (see [Regions](/api/regions/)) labels      | A list of labels to identify the node when running containers (see [Labels](/api/labels/)) state       | The state of the node.
 See the below table for a list of possible states